 Even after the Berto fight was done and Mayweather walked away, the Kazakh was still willing to boil himself down to 153 or 154lbs.

-According to trainer Abel Sanchez, issues remained on making the weight very safely – in his estimation.
+According to trainer Abel Sanchez, issues remained on safely making the weight – but only in his estimation.

 At the time, the middleweight king had claimed 20 straight knockouts.
 So no wonder Mayweather didn’t take up that option.